Romantic restaurants for Valentine's Day dinner - Decanter

 What we like about it: The Lakes landscape that inspired Romantic poet William Wordsworth is the setting for this smart boutique hotel in its own 67-acre estate.
 The modern, one-star Michelin restaurant combines breathtaking views over Lake Windermere with a cutting-edge Modern British menu.
 Signature dishes such as Penrith chicken with nasturtium root and nasturtium oil or torched eel with caviar and Mangalista pork (from pigs reared on the estate) showcase superb local produce.

-Wine list: The Samling’s extensive and award-winning list includes an impressive Bordeaux section, with New World names such as Penfolds Grange and Napa Valley’s Cakebread Cellars in support.
+Wine list: The Samling’s extensive and award-winning list includes an impressive Bordeaux section, with New World names such as Penfolds Grange and Napa Valley’s Cakebread Cellars in support, plus an interesting by-the-glass ‘Sommelier’s Prestige Selection’.

+Julie Sheppard is Decanter commissioning editor and a specialist writer and editor on food, drink and eating out.

 See more restaurant and wine bar reviews on Decanter.com